-- Attach the Local Workforce Development Board's Adult and Dislocated Worker (DW) service providers chart effective July 1, 2020 using the Adult/Dislocated Worker Service Provider List provided.
-Name document: Local Area Name Adult and DW Providers 2020. - 5.
+- 3. Attach the Local Area WDB's Adult and Dislocated Worker (DW) service providers chart effective July 1, 2021 using the Adult/Dislocated Worker Service Provider List provided.
+Name document: Local Area Name Adult and DW Providers 2021. - 4.
 Describe how and when eligible training providers are reviewed at the local level and how customers are informed they have choices in choosing their providers.
-7Define what "significant number of competent providers" means in the local area.
-Include whether the local Workforce Development Board uses more strict performance measures to evaluate eligible training providers.
+Define what "significant number of competent providers" means in the Local Area.
+Include whether the Local Area WDB uses more strict performance measures to evaluate eligible training providers.
 Attach if a separate policy.
-Name document: Local Area Name Eligible Training Providers Policy.
-[PS 06-2019] - 6.
+Local Area Name ETPL Policy. - 5.
 Describe follow-up services provided to Adults and Dislocated Workers.

-Per Training and Employment Guidance Letter (TEGL) 19-16 and Section 134(C)(2)(A), funds described shall be used to provide career services, which shall be available to individuals who are adults or dislocated workers through the one-stop delivery system and shall, at a minimum, include - ...(xiii) follow up services, including counseling regarding the workplace, for participants in workforce investment activities authorized under this subtitle who are placed in unsubsidized employment, for not less than 12 months after the first day of the employment, as appropriate.
+Per Training and Employment Guidance Letter (TEGL) 19-16 and Section 134(C)(2)(A), funds described shall be used to provide career services, which shall be available to individuals who are adults or dislocated workers through the one-stop delivery system and shall, at a minimum, include - ...(xiii) follow-up services, including counseling regarding the workplace, for participants in workforce investment activities authorized under this subtitle who are placed in unsubsidized employment, for not less than 12 months after the first day of the employment, as appropriate.

-X. Youth Services
+IX.
+Youth Services

-USDOL provides funds to states who in turn provide local workforce areas resources to deliver a comprehensive array of youth services that focus on assisting out-of-school youth and inschool youth with one or more barriers to employment prepare for post-secondary education and employment opportunities, attain educational and/or skills training credentials, and secure employment with career/promotional opportunities.
+USDOL provides funds to states who in turn provide local workforce areas resources to deliver a comprehensive array of youth services that focus on assisting out-of-school youth and in-school youth with one or more barriers to employment prepare for post-secondary education and employment opportunities, attain educational and/or skills training credentials, and secure employment with career/promotional opportunities.
 USDOL and North Carolina's priorities are:

-- Out-of-School Youth A minimum of 75 percent of the Youth funds allocated local areas, except for the local area expenditures for administration, must be used to provide services to OSY: - Work Experience Not less than 20 percent of Youth funds allocated to the local area, except for the local area expenditures for administration, must be used to provide paid and unpaid work experiences; and a - Focus on Partnering Co-enrollment encouraged where appropriate with Title II and IV.
+- Out-of-School Youth A minimum of 75 percent of the Youth funds allocated to Local Areas, except for the Local Area expenditures for administration, must be used to provide services to OSY; - Work Experience Not less than 20 percent of Youth funds allocated to the Local Area, except for the Local Area expenditures for administration, must be used to provide paid and unpaid work experiences; and a - Focus on Partnering Co-enrollment encouraged where appropriate with Title II and IV. - 1.
+Provide a description and assessment of the type and availability of youth workforce activities in the Local Area, including activities for youth who are individuals with disabilities.
+Include identification of successful models of such youth workforce investment activities being used and/or planned.
+[WIOA Section 108 (b)(9)]